 Robert Hansen is the CEO of OutsideIntel.
 He is the former VP of Labs at WhiteHat Security.
 He's the former Chief Executive of SecTheory and Falling Rock Networks which focused on building a hardened OS.
 Mr. Hansen began his career in banner click fraud detection at ValueClick.
 Mr. Hansen has worked for Cable & Wireless doing managed security services, and eBay as a Sr. Global Product Manager of Trust and Safety.
 Mr. Hansen contributes to and sits on the board of several startup companies.
 Mr. Hansen has co-authored "XSS Exploits" by Syngress publishing and wrote the eBook, "Detecting Malice."
 Robert is a member of WASC, APWG, IACSP, ISSA, APWG and contributed to several OWASP projects, including originating the XSS Cheat Sheet.
 He is also a mentor at TechStars.
 His passion is breaking web technologies to make them better.

-Vincenzo Iozzo is Trail of Bits Chief of Staff and Principal Security Engineer.
-In addition to his work at Trail of Bits, Vincenzo is a Partner at the Italian business incubator iStarter SpA.
+Vincenzo Iozzo is an Entrepreneur in Residence at Rakoku Holdings where he focuses on Information Security.
+In addition to his work at Rakoku Holdings, Vincenzo is a Partner at the Italian business incubator iStarter SpA.
 Prior to that, Vincenzo was the Chief of Staff and Principal Security Engineer at Trail of Bits.
 Prior to Trail of Bits, Vincenzo founded Tiqad, an information security consulting firm, worked as a penetration tester for Secure Network srl and was a reverse engineer for Zynamics GmbH.
 His specialized research in Mac OS X security, smartphone exploitation, and exploit payloads has been presented at information security conferences around the world including Black Hat, CanSecWest and Microsoft BlueHat.
-In 2008, he was se- lected to participate in the Google Summer of Code and developed a testing infrastructure for TrustedBSD, the Mandatory Access Control system that be- came the foundation for sandboxing technologies included in Mac OS X. Vincenzo serves as a committee member on the Black Hat Review Board and is a co-author of the "iOS Hacker’s Handbook" (Wiley, 2012).
+In 2008, he was selected to participate in the Google Summer of Code and developed a testing infrastructure for TrustedBSD, the Mandatory Access Control system that became the foundation for sandboxing technologies included in Mac OS X. Vincenzo serves as a committee member on the Black Hat Review Board and is a co-author of the "iOS Hacker's Handbook" (Wiley, 2012).
 He is perhaps best known for his participation in Pwn2Own, where he co-wrote the exploits for BlackBerryOS and iOS that won the contest in 2010 and 2011 and where he co-wrote exploits for Firefox, Internet Explorer, and Safari that placed second in 2012.